maheshshekhar/deploy/README.md

     1. ) Provide the Application Name, Deployment Group, The instance on which the application should run.

-5: We have an appsec.yml file which will tell you
+5: We have an appsec.yml file which will provides the details to the server.
+It provides the list of application needs to be installed using the scripts